souravpurkait360/loopproject/README.md

 To install and run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/loop-health-react.git`
+1. Clone the repository: `git clone https://github.com/souravpurkait360/loopproject.git`
-2. Navigate to the project directory: `cd loop-health-react`
+2. Navigate to the project directory: `cd loopproject`
-3. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install` or `yarn install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm start` or `yarn start`
 5. Open your browser and visit `http://localhost:3000` to view the application.

 ## Project Includes all the expected results